PromyLOPh/guix-hpc-website/drafts/activity-report-2019.md

 Supporting reproducible computations requires addressing four aspects:
  1. Finding the dependencies of a computation.
- 2. Ensuring that there are no hidden dependencies, such as utility programs from the environment that are "just there".
+ 2. Ensuring that there are no hidden dependencies, such as utility programs from the environment that are “just there”.
  3. Providing a record of the dependencies from which they can be reconstructed.
  4. Reproducing a computation from such a record.